laforge49/Agent2/README.md

 2-way messaging for Clojure Agents.

-When you send to an Agent there is no indication that the function sent was executed or was dropped when the agent was restated beyond your own application code.
+When you send to an Agent there is no indication that the function sent was executed or was dropped when the agent was restarted beyond your own application code.
 This is typical of asynchronous programming, which gives no assurances about process completion.